 Effectively, designing for accessibility will be important for two reasons.
-First, it will help ecommerce companies better serve shoppers with disabilities.
+First, it will help eCommerce companies better serve shoppers with disabilities.
 Second, designing for accessibility could help businesses avoid lawsuits.

 Over the years, in order to stand out among the crowd and be unique, website designers and entrepreneurs started adding more and more content, not realizing that the website was getting overpopulated and cluttered.

-We may see that in the coming year, some sites will update their designs to in order to meet consumers where they are and not just in the sense of across devices or experiences, but also within a given shopping experience.
+We may see that in the coming year, some sites will update their designs in order to meet consumers where they are and not just in the sense of across devices or experiences, but also within a given shopping experience.

 Minimal design and simplification have the potential to generate more white space, relatively larger fonts, and simple navigation.